Talking Section II Super Bowls, Jets, Mets and Union College football

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” sports editor Ken Schott reflects on the Union men’s hockey team's losses last weekend at...
+On the latest edition of “The Parting Schotts Podcast,” Union men’s hockey head coach Josh Hauge makes his weekly appearance on the podcast with...

 Listen